esraaalkhamesy/esraaalkhamesy/README.md

 # 👋 Hi, I'm Esraa Mahmoud

 Welcome to my GitHub!
-I'm an experienced **Product Owner** and **UX/UI Designer**, combining my passion for user-centered design with agile product management to deliver exceptional solutions.
+I'm an experienced **UX/UI Designer** and Certified in **Agile development and Scrum**, combining my passion for user-centered design with agile product management to deliver exceptional solutions.

 ---